 - Several recent studies have shown that relative or absolute RV enlargement during cardiac arrest can be seen with other possible causes e.g. hypoxia, hyperkalemia, and primary arrhythmia(VF), and is not particularly associated with PE.
 These findings challenge the paradigm that RV dilatation on ultrasound during CPR is particularly associated with PE.31 32 33 34

 Hemodynamic Support of RV Failure

-- Identification and treatment of the underlying cause of RV failure, such as acute pulmonary embolism, acute decompensation of chronic pulmonary hypertension, RV infarction, is the primary management strategy.
-Oftentimes definitive diagnosis and implementation of specific treatment is time consuming.
+- Identification and treatment of the underlying cause of RV failure, such as acute pulmonary embolism, acute decompensation of chronic pulmonary hypertension, and RV infarction, is the primary management strategy.
+Oftentimes definitive diagnosis and implementation of specific treatment is time-consuming.

 - ⚠️Generally avoid fluid administration in acute RV failure unless a patient has frank volume loss e.g. overt GIB, or in the setting of RVMI.16

 - Is fluid administration safe in RV myocardial infarction (RVMI)?